 The Major Event Organisation must ensure a process is available for an Athlete to apply for a TUE if he or she does not already have one.
 If the TUE is granted, it is effective for its Event only.

-Where the Athlete already has a TUE granted by DFSNZ or their International Federation, if that TUE meets the criteria set out in the International Standard for Therapeutic Use Exemptions, the Major Event Organisation must recognise it.
+Where the Athlete already has a TUE granted by the Commission or their International Federation, if that TUE meets the criteria set out in the International Standard for Therapeutic Use Exemptions, the Major Event Organisation must recognise it.
 If the Major Event Organisation decides the TUE does not meet those criteria and so refuses to recognise it, it must notify the Athlete promptly, explaining its reasons.

 A decision by a Major Event Organisation not to recognise or not to grant a TUE may be appealed by the Athlete exclusively to an independent body established or appointed by the Major Event Organisation for that purpose.
-If the Athlete does not appeal (or the appeal is unsuccessful), the Athlete may not Use the substance or method in question in connection with the Event, but any TUE granted by DFSNZ or their International Federation for that substance or method remains valid outside of that Event.
+If the Athlete does not appeal (or the appeal is unsuccessful), the Athlete may not Use the substance or method in question in connection with the Event, but any TUE granted by the Commission or their International Federation for that substance or method remains valid outside of that Event.

-If DFSNZ chooses to collect a Sample from an Athlete who is not an International-Level Athlete or National-Level Athlete, and that Athlete is Using a Prohibited Substance or Prohibited Method for therapeutic reasons, DFSNZ must permit the Athlete to apply for a retroactive TUE.
+If the Commission chooses to collect a Sample from an Athlete who is not an International-Level Athlete or National-Level Athlete, and that Athlete is Using a Prohibited Substance or Prohibited Method for therapeutic reasons, the Commission must permit the Athlete to apply for a retroactive TUE.

-WADA must review an International Federation’s decision not to recognise a TUE granted by DFSNZ that is referred to it by the Athlete or DFSNZ.
-In addition, WADA must review an International Federation’s decision to grant a TUE that is referred to it by DFSNZ.
+WADA must review an International Federation’s decision not to recognise a TUE granted by the Commission that is referred to it by the Athlete or the Commission.
+In addition, WADA must review an International Federation’s decision to grant a TUE that is referred to it by the Commission.
 WADA may review any other TUE decisions at any time, whether upon request by those affected or on its own initiative.
 If the TUE decision being reviewed meets the criteria set out in the International Standard for Therapeutic Use Exemptions, WADA will not interfere with it.
 If the TUE decision does not meet those criteria, WADA will reverse it.

-Any TUE decision by an International Federation (or by DFSNZ where it has agreed to consider the application on behalf of an International Federation) that is not reviewed by WADA, or that is reviewed by WADA but is not reversed upon review, may be appealed by the Athlete and/or DFSNZ, exclusively to CAS in accordance with Rule 13.
+Any TUE decision by an International Federation (or by the Commission where it has agreed to consider the application on behalf of an International Federation) that is not reviewed by WADA, or that is reviewed by WADA but is not reversed upon review, may be appealed by the Athlete and/or the Commission, exclusively to CAS in accordance with Rule 13.

-A decision by WADA to reverse a TUE decision may be appealed by the Athlete, DFSNZ and/or the International Federation affected, exclusively to CAS in accordance with Rule 13.
+A decision by WADA to reverse a TUE decision may be appealed by the Athlete, the Commission and/or the International Federation affected, exclusively to CAS in accordance with Rule 13.

 A failure to render a decision within a reasonable time on a properly submitted application for grant/recognition of a TUE or for review of a TUE decision shall be considered a denial of the application thus triggering the applicable rights of review/appeal.